Celebrating 50 Years as a Trusted Leader in Behavioral Health Services

 Since its humble beginnings, SouthLight’s mission and vision have evolved over the last fifty years to provide innovative care for individuals and families struggling with substance use and mental health disorders.

-Today, SouthLight has eight office locations throughout the Triangle area, offering unique care services including, but not limited to, adolescent and family services, judicial services, peer support services, and residential services for women and children.
+Today, SouthLight has eight office locations throughout the Triangle area, offering unique care services including, but not limited to, adolescent and family services, court services, peer support services, and residential services for women and children.

 SouthLight operates on the belief that long-term and sustained recovery requires access to not only a full spectrum of health services, but also to basic needs such as housing, job training, and placement, among others.
 We remain dedicated to providing the best possible care for our clients no matter where they are on their journeys.